Quickstart¶

 This page walks through progressively richer examples of using smolpack.

-Each example is self-contained and can be pasted into a Python script or
+Each example is self-contained and can be pasted directly into a Python script

 The simplest non-trivial test — integrate \(e^{x_1+x_2+x_3}\) over the unit cube: